shopware/docs/guides/plugins/plugins/framework/flow/action-transactions.md

 If the transaction fails, then an error will be logged.

 Also, if the transaction has been performed inside a nested transaction without save points enabled (which is the default in Shopware), the exception will be rethrown.
-This is so that the calling code knows something went wrong and is able to handle it correctly, by rolling back instead of committing.
-Because, in this scenario, the connection will be marked as rollback only.
+This is because the calling code knows something went wrong and is able to handle it correctly, by rolling back instead of committing.
+In this scenario, the connection will be marked as rollback only.